Estimote/iOS-Proximity-SDK/README.md

 >"monitor for beacons tagged as lobby".

 This way, if you need to replace or add more beacons to the lobby, you just add/change tags in Estimote Cloud.
 Your app will pick up the new setup the next time the `EPXProximityObserver` is started.
->**Note!**
+>**Important!**
 >As our SDK is still in version 0.x.x, we're constantly modifying our API according to your feedback.
 Our latest iteration has evoloved our SDK to be based on simple tags, backed up with attachments as an optional additional information.
-Since version 0.14.0 creating zones based on attachments and using `EPXDeviceAttachment` from zone's callbacks is not available.

 ### Key components
 Estimote Proximity SDK is built on top of three key components: _observer_, _zone_, and _zone's context_.
 If you used previous versions of Proximity SDK you should be familiar with all of them except last one.
 - _Observer_ - responsible for starting and stopping monitoring for a provided list of zones,
 - _Zone_ - a representation for a physical space combining group of beacons with same _tag_.
-- _Zone’s context (Proximity Context)_ - a combination of a single beacon with its tag and list of attachments assigned to it.
+- _Zone’s context_ - a combination of a single beacon with its tag and list of attachments assigned to it.
-- _Action (callbacks)_ - every _zone_ has three types of callbacks triggered when you: enter a _zone's context_, exit it, or number of heard _contexts_ changes.
+- _Actions (callbacks)_ - every _zone_ has three types of callbacks triggered when you: enter a _zone's context_, exit it, or number of heard _contexts_ changes.

 Below there's a presentation of two zones:
 - `blueberry` zone with two _zone's contexts_,